kklkit/Factions/README.md

 # Factions

-Factions is a strategic multiplayer first-person shooter built on the [Unreal Development Kit](http://www.unrealengine.com/en/udk/).
+Factions is a multiplayer strategic first-person shooter built with the [Unreal Development Kit](http://www.unrealengine.com/en/udk/).

 ## Getting Started

 1. Install the [July 2012 UDK Beta](http://www.unrealengine.com/en/udk/downloads/).
-2. Clone this repository to your UDK installation.
+2. Clone this repository to the UDK installation.
 3. Open the files listed in the configuration section below and change the specified properties.

 ## Configuration